 Does my business need an air permit?

-While there are number of reasons that an air permit may be required, facilities that have the potential to emit (also known as PTE) any regulated pollutant in amounts greater than specific thresholds must obtain a total facility permit.
+While there are number of reasons that an air permit may be required, facilities that have the potential to emit (PTE) any regulated pollutant in amounts greater than specific thresholds must obtain a total facility permit.
 Certain sources that have low actual emissions (as opposed to PTE) may qualify as a conditionally exempt source by complying with technical standards.
 Applicable rules and regulations must still be complied with as outlined in Minn.
 R. 7008.2000.

 What does PTE mean?

-PTE is defined as the maximum capacity of an emission unit or source to emit a pollutant under its physical and operational design while operating at the maximum number of hours (usually 8760 hours per year).
-Information on how to calculate PTE can be found here.
+PTE is defined as the maximum capacity of an emission unit or source to emit a pollutant under its physical and operational design while operating at the maximum number of hours (usually 8760 hours per year): learn how to calculate PTE.
 Many times, a facility will take a limit on a unit (such as on the number of hours of operation or amount of material processed) to reduce its potential to emit so that it can avoid certain requirements that would otherwise have been applicable.
 These limits are sometimes called “synthetic minor” limits; see the link at the bottom of this page for information on how to propose synthetic minor limits on PTE.
 These limits are then put into the facility's permit.

 What is a regulated pollutant?